dustinpfister/blog_posts/_posts/js-innerhtml.md

 Another draw back of using this method, and this is a big one, is that it will also clear the document.
 Now maybe in some cases that is what I might want to happen, say I just want clear out everything on the page and write some kind of error message, however I still like for the to be an option rather than a requirement.
 Still I guess that I have to write about this method here when it comes to outlining everything in the toolbox when it comes to alternatives to the inner html property.
 There are still a lot of old source code examples on the open web that might use this method so it is something to be aware of for sure.

 ## 3 - Getting script tags added by innerHTML to run and other options for this sort of thing

+One major topic that might come up with innerHTML is how to go about getting script tags to run that are injected by way of innerHTML.
+Often they will not work, and there is a good reason as to what that is when it comes to the topic of html injection attacks.
+However that is a more advanced topic for another section in this post, or maybe even a whole other post completely.
+If I really need to get script tags that are added by way of innerHTML to run there are ways of doing so that involve adding additional javaScript code to a page that will do so.
+I am not sure if there is a way to get them to run just by that of innerHTML alone, and if so that might actually be a kind of security vulnerability actually.

+However I will not be getting into the security related topics of inerHTML at least not here in this section.
+Doing so in a way that will truly do it justice would be a little involved and would have to include some sever side code with intentional pore sanitation.
+I will however be going over some ways of getting script tags added by way of innerhTML to run though, and also some related topics when it comes to running a javaScript string for starters.
+However I will not be getting into why doing so might be a pad idea or not.

 ### 3.1 - Getting script tags to run added by innerHTML